Getting young children interested in environmental issues

 Young children often feel that what they do has little or no affect, but by helping to reduce the amount of litter discarded they can have a positive influence on their environment.

 It's important that we teach our children as soon as possible that keeping our planet clean is the responsibility of everyone.
-Each of us must be responsible for our own actions and how these actions affects the environment.
+Each of us must be responsible for our own actions and

 We have to develop a sense of caring and ownership for the world in which we live.